jetperch/joulescope_front_panels/README.md

 For more information on Joulescope, see [www.joulescope.com](https://www.joulescope.com).

-As of Jan 2019, all designs were done in Autodesk Eagle PCB.
+As of Mar 2019, all designs were done in Autodesk Eagle PCB.

+The [Baseline PDF](fp_baseline.pdf) show the board outline and critical dimensions.

 ## License